 - Developing and implementing scalable programs specifically targeted for mobile, climate and agribusiness enterprises.

 - Promoting inclusive strategies that benefit marginalized groups, women, people living in extreme poverty, minorities, youth, and others.

-infoDev has a number of major projects underway or in the pipeline for FY13-15. infoDev has secured funding from Canadian CIDA, UK’s DfID, the government of Denmark, AUSaid, the Ministry for Foreign Affairs of Finland, and Sweden’s Sida to develop specialized networks of Mobile Applications Laboratories (four), Climate Innovation Centers (seven), Agribusiness Innovation and Entrepreneurship Centers (four), and seed-stage financing facilities across Africa, the Middle East, East and South Asia, Eastern Europe, and the Caribbean.
+infoDev has a number of major projects underway for FY14-15. infoDev has secured funding from the Canadian Department of Foreign Affairs, Trade and Development, UK’s DfID, the governments of Denmark and Norway, AusAID, the Ministry for Foreign Affairs of Finland, and the Swedish International Development Cooperation Agency (SIDA) to develop specialized networks of Mobile Applications Laboratories and mobile Hubs, Climate Innovation Centers, Agribusiness Innovation and Entrepreneurship Centers , and seed-stage financing facilities across Africa, East and South Asia, Eastern Europe, and the Caribbean.

 infoDev projects are contributing to achievement of the following results:

 - Over 100 startups came out of infoDev’s mLabs and mHubs over the past two years.
 They raised about $5.2 million in external financing.
 57 Percent of the jobs created were for women. ,